-Leaving the Railway Station we travel down Eglinton Street past the grand houses of Mount Royal to the left and terraces of only slightly less grand houses and shops to the right.
+Leaving the Railway Station the tramway would travel down Eglinton Street with the grand houses of Mount Royal to the left and terraces of only slightly less grand houses and shops to the right.

-Reaching the Methodist Church we turned right into Causeway Street.
+Reaching the Methodist Church the tram turned right into Causeway Street.
 This bend was of a very tight radius and caused the wheels to squeal loudly.
-In the background is the Presbyterian Church whose minister, Rev. Jonathon Simpson, and his congregation were very much opposed to the running of trams on Sundays.
+In image “D” you can see the Presbyterian Church whose minister, Rev. Jonathon Simpson, and his congregation were very much opposed to the running of trams on Sundays.

 It is recorded that on one particular Sunday Rev. Simpson was praying that “this evil desecration of the sabbath would cease”.
 During the prayer a tram rounded the corner with a noisy squealing of steel wheel against steel rail.
 The minister is reported to have paused and looked to heaven saying “thou canst hear for thyself, o lord, the knell of their wickedness”.